tienbaldwin/CovidData/README.md

-This web application is written in Angular and DotNet Core.
-On the main page you will see the information about Covid new cases, new deaths daily and total cases for each states.
+This web application is written in Angular, DotNet Core and Kendo UI.
+Currently, only the main page is completed.
+On this page you will see the information about Covid new cases, new deaths daily and total cases for each states.
 Follow these steps to run the web application:
 1) Download and extract the source code.
 2) Open the command promp with administrator mode, change directory to the folder: "CovidData-master\Covid.Web\ClientApp", run the command "npm install".